MONDAY, JUNE 28, 2021

 - Never smoke in a home where oxygen is used, even if it is turned off.
 Oxygen can be explosive and makes fire burn hotter and faster.

 - Be alert—don’t smoke in bed!
-If you are sleepy, intoxicated or have taken medicine that makes you drowsy, put your cigarette out first.
+If you are sleepy, have been drinking or have taken medicine that makes you drowsy, put your cigarette out first.

 Portable Space Heaters

 - Keep combustible objects at least 3 feet away from portable heating devices.

 - Buy only heaters evaluated by a nationally recognized laboratory, such as Underwriters Laboratories (UL).